The noncommutative geometry of elliptic difference equations: Moduli spaces

 Moreover, the stable locus admits a universal family as an algebraic space, which means that as a quasiprojective variety, it has a universal family \'etale locally.
 Moreover, since $(D,l)$ is primitive, there exists a complex $N^\cdot$ such that $\chi R\Hom(N^\cdot,M)=1$ for any $M$ with numerical invariants $(0,D,l)$.
 If $M$ is a universal family over some \'etale cover of the stable moduli space, then $M'=M\otimes \det R\Hom(N^\cdot,M)^{-1}$ is again universal.
 Since twisting $M$ by a line bundle has no effect on the resulting $M'$, we find that $M'$ actually descends to a universal family on the stable moduli space. \end{proof}

 \begin{rems} Note that if $(D,l)$ is primitive and $l\ne 0$, we can always choose the ample divisor so that every semistable sheaf is stable, by taking $D_a$ so that $D\cdot D_a$ is prime to $l$.
 In fact, given any choice of ample bundle, we can modify it so that not only is every semistable sheaf stable, but all of the sheaves which were stable for the original bundle remain stable.
 To do this, simply observe that there are only finitely many possible divisor classes of subsheaves of a sheaf with Chern class $D$, and thus a discrete set of possible slopes of subsheaves.
 In particular, there is a lower bound on a nonzero difference between the slope of a subsheaf and $\mu=l/D\cdot D_a$.
 Thus if we could replace $D_a$ by $D_a+\epsilon D_0$ for $\epsilon$ sufficiently small, the slopes on either side of $\mu$ would remain sufficiently small.
 Replacing $D_a$ by $nD_a+D_0$ for $n\gg 0$ thus has a similar effect (essentially using $D_0$ to break ties between sheaves of the same slope).
-The resulting smooth projective Poisson moduli space has a natural morphism to the original semistable moduli space, which thus inherits a Poisson structure.
+This gives a smooth projective Poisson moduli space with a natural morphism to the original semistable moduli space, which if $D\cdot C_m=0$ is a symplectic resolution.
 (We can do something similar if $l=0$ if we first twist by $D_a$ before changing the ample bundle.) \end{rems}

 \begin{rems} There are imprimitive examples, even in the commutative case, for which the obstruction in the Brauer group to the existence of a universal family is nontrivial, see the remark following \cite[Prop.~6.3]{rat_Hitchin} or Proposition \ref{prop:no_fine_moduli_space} below. \end{rems}